* Playwright * Director * Theatre Producer * Social Essayist * Lecturer * Professor *

-**Harvard University.
-As a Guest Speaker at a new, interdisciplinary faculty initiative examining the topic of social unrest.
-Other invited speakers include Mike Davis, Henry Louis Gates Jr., William Julius Wilson, Ruth Wilson Gilmore, Barbara Browning, Judith Butler, Paul Chan, Dai-Sil Kim, Anna Deavere Smith, and Patricia Williams.
+**Visiting Guest Director for the annual Lougheed/Kofeed Arts Festival **Harvard University, Panelist.
+Guest Speaker at a new, interdisciplinary faculty initiative examining the topic of social unrest.
+Other invited speakers included Henry Louis Gates Jr, Paul Chan, Dai-Sil Kim, & Anna Deavere Smith.

 **Tanne Foundation Award.
 Other awardees were composer Chris Byars, sound artist Abinadi Meza, art/theatre producers Mobius Inc. The Tanne Foundation is a private nonprofit based in New Hampshire, dedicated to recognizing artists and arts organizations for their artistic achievements.

 **Outstanding Playwright Award.
 Honored by the Asian Pacific American Friends of the Theatre (APAFT), along with Julia Cho, as the group honored women playwrights at an awards banquet.
 Crystal trophy presented by Los Angeles Superior Court Judge Eernest Hiroshige.

 ** Commendation from Los Angeles County Board of Supervisors.
 For her human-rights' themed play "LETTERS TO A STUDENT REVOLUTIONARY.
 From Supervisor Zev Yaroslavsky.
 Presented at a special production of "LETTERS" at the Center for National Preservation of Democracy, directed by Peter Kuo and Produced by Addword Productons in assocation with the Visual Arts Guild and the Center for the National Preservation of Democracy.
 A portion of the proceeds benefited Amnesty International.